 Students completing their Bachelor's at UF can begin earning an Online Master's in Arts in Medicine during their Junior or Senior year.
-Get a headstart and combine your passion for creativity with the power to transform health.
+Get a headstart and combine your passions for creativity and wellbeing.

 As an undergrad, you can dual-enroll in up to 12-credits of online graduate-level arts in medicine courses.
 After finishing your Bachelor's (in a qualified major) you'll take an additional year—also known as a growth-year—to complete the remaining 24-credits online and earn an MA in Arts in Medicine.

 Combination degree students learn to understand, research, and bring the restorative power of the arts into health settings.
 As national leaders in the field of arts in health, the UF Center for Arts in Medicine and its faculty provide a rigorous curriculum that supports students as they develop their bedside manner, creative facilitation, and research skills.
 Our students gain valuable hands-on experience and transferable skills propelling them to stand out from the crowd when applying to jobs and other graduate programs.
 Students can choose to pursue an arts in health career path; or incorporate arts in health into their professional music, public health, mental health, or medical careers.